 During that time I met lots of people who offered their help.
 There were the two tiny tourist women from Spain that helped unload trucks.
 There was the army colonel who came and asked ME what he can do to help.
 There was the mom of a firefighter who made sure I ate and gave me the best plate of lasagna I've ever tasted.
 There was the cop who helped me break into a Duane Reade so that I could bring a shopping cart full of cigarettes to the rescue workers.
-And there was the iron worker from Ireland who one night took me to a bar with blown out windows on the other side of ground zero that was full of firefighters and cops mourning their lost friends.
-The only light came from a few candles and a fuzzy tv that flickered in the corner.
+And there was the iron worker from Ireland who one night took me to a bar with blown out windows on the other side of ground zero that was full of firefighters mourning their lost friends.
+The only light came from a few candles and a fuzzy tv that flickered in the corner that was plugged into a generator.
 When I asked for a glass of whisky I was given the entire bottle.

 I'm not sure exactly what you're supposed to remember when people say ‘never forget’ but I'll always remember the faces of the people I encountered during that time.
 It's unfortunate that it takes a disaster for different people to come together like that.
 The world is in a weird place right now but I hope by the time my son grows up that things will be better.
 I'm going to try my best to make sure it is.

 There was no newsletter last week because I took the week off from everything to enjoy the last week of summer with my son before he starts the first grade.
 During the pandemic we’ve gotten used to spending a lot of time together which I consider a silver lining to this whole thing.

 Another positive result of the quarantine is this newsletter.
 I didn’t really think it would last this long but here we are.
 The constant new subscribers and emails confirm I made the right decision to start it.
 Thank you all for supporting.
 Now on to the links.